2015 RACE REPORT

-While Colorado continues to account for the majority of participants, this year’s event also included registrants from California, Indiana, Kansas, New Mexico, Texas, and Utah.
+While Colorado continues to account for the majority of participants, this year’s event also included registrantsfrom Arkansas, Connecticut, Florida, Iowa, Nebraska, New Mexico, Texas, and the United Kingdom!

 All participants deserve applause and congratulations – and all finishers deserve special applause and congratulations for your collective accomplishment!
 This year again witnessed a record number of first-time participants in this event.
 Even more rewarding, was the number of runner’s attempting their respective race distances for the first time – thank you for picking our race as your first!

 It is also important to note this year’s top finishers, mention some special accomplishments, and sum up this year’s results –